Grammar

 1. Prepare your workspace.

-- Copy the Hebrew text of the Psalm from OSHB and paste it into a document, removing all diacritics such as accents and maqqefs, but do not remove vowel points.
+• Using the Hebrew text of the Psalm from OSHB, you can either construct the diagram directly in the Diagrams page of your psalm or on the diagramming tool.
+(The advantage of using the diagrammer tool is that you can display the image of the diagram as you build the code.)
+You will need to remove all diacritics such as accents and maqqefs, but do not remove vowel points.
 A good place to deposit the text with these formatting capabilities is found here.

 2. Create simple format code.